Batched Point Location in SINR Diagrams via Algebraic Tools

 Once again, the SINR inequality determines which, if any, of the transmitters $s \in S$ can be heard by a receiver at point $q$ and the only candidate transmitter $s(q)$ is the one that minimizes $|q-s|/p^{1/\alpha}$ among all transmitters $s$ with corresponding power $p$.
-In the uniform-power case, this corresponds to the transmitter closest to $q$ in Euclidean distance, and the corresponding space decomposition is the Euclidean Voronoi diagram which can be constructed in $O(n \log n)$ time (see Section~\ref{sec:voronoi}), where $n=|\S|$.
+In the uniform-power case, this means the transmitter closest to $q$ in Euclidean distance, and the matching space decomposition is the Euclidean Voronoi diagram which can be constructed in $O(n \log n)$ time (see Section~\ref{sec:voronoi}), where $n=|\S|$.
 In the non-uniform-power case, this corresponds to the multiplicatively weighted Voronoi diagram in the plane, which is a structure of worst-case complexity $\Theta(n^2)$ that can be constructed in time $O(n^2)$; see \cite{ae-oacwvdp-84}.

 Once again we define the function $f(q)$, which represents the total signal strength at $q$ from \emph{all} transmitters, and express the decision of whether the transmitter $s(q)$ is received at $q$ by computing~$E(q)$ from $f(q)$ and $s(q)$ and comparing it with $\beta$.
 The difference from the one-dimensional case is that $f(q)$ is now a sum of low-degree \emph{bivariate} fractions, with the two variables being the coordinates of $q$.

 In all cases, the goal is to evaluate $f(q)$, for each receiver $q$, and to identify the suitable candidate transmitter $s(q)$, faster than by brute force.
 Given this information, the decision can be made in constant time per receiver.